-the reader with the impression that the Kartvelian gender hypothesis was a crumbling edifice that should have been toppled decades earlier.
-Although, according to Oniani, opposing points of view were held for years 'not only by representatives of the school of A. Shanidze [Georgia's foremost grammarian], but in general by the majority of prominent Kartvelologists, they remained unspoken, out of deference to Čikobava or his institutional authority, one is left to assume.37 Oniani was an interesting choice as spokesman for this silent majority.
-A decade earlier, in the introductory chapter of a book on person-marking affixes in the Kartvelian verb, he took aim at Čikobava's doctrine that 'a language system cannot be understood without consideration of its history', which he deemed illogical and methodologically unacceptable (Oniani 1978: 7-8).
-Citing Gamq'relidze & Mac'avariani (1965) and Klimov for support, Oniani made clear that his analysis would respect the Saussurean separation of synchronic and diachronic analysis that earlier generations of Soviet linguists had repudiated.
+The most telling blow against the Javaxišvili-Čikobava school of Ibero-Caucasian linguistics was struck not by a well-known comparativist, but rather by Aleksandre Oniani (1986), until then primarily known as a specialist of Kartvelian historical morphology.
+The arguments put forth by Oniani in his nine-page Voprosy jazykoznanija article were neither original, nor based on data that any competent Kartvelologist would not have already been familiar with.
+In fact, he did not directly attack the Ibero-Caucasian hypothesis as such, but only the factual basis of what was, for the half-century since Javaxišvili's book, its main supporting pillar: the doctrine that Kartvelian once had a category of grammatical gender.
+What was the most devastating was the general tone of the paper, leaving the reader with the impression that the Kartvelian gender hypothesis was a crumbling edifice that should have been toppled decades earlier.
+Although, according to Oniani, opposing points of view were held for years "not only by representatives of the school of A. Shanidze [Georgia's foremost grammarian], but in general by the majority of prominent Kartvelologists, they remained unspoken", out of deference to Čikobava or his institutional authority, one is left to assume.37 Oniani was an interesting choice as spokesman for this silent majority.
+A decade earlier, in the introductory chapter of a book on person-marking affixes in the Kartvelian verb, he took aim at Čikobava's doctrine that "a language system cannot be understood without consideration of its history", which he deemed illogical and methodologically unacceptable (Oniani 1978: 7-8).
+Citing Gamq'relidze-Mač'avariani (1965) and Klimov for support.
+Oniani made clear that his analysis would respect the Saussurean separation of synchronic and diachronic analysis that earlier generations of Soviet linguists had repudiated.
 After appearing in the most prominent linguistics journal of the USSR, Oniani's rebuttal of Čikobava's gender hypothesis was included in a monograph on Kartvelian comparative grammar intended for use in Georgian philology courses in the republic's pedagogical institutes (Oniani 1989).
-Here as well the opening chapter was given over to a discussion of linguistic methodology, and, after a presentation of Saussure's synchrony/diachrony distinction, Čikobava's 'historicism' was presented as not only illogical ('if humans evolved from monkeys, does that mean humans are monkeys?') but, worse yet, anti-historical (Oniani 1989: 11).38
+Here as well the opening chapter was given over to a discussion of linguistic methodology, and, after a presentation of Saussure's synchrony/diachrony distinction, Čikobava's "historicism" was presented as not only illogical ("if humans evolved from monkeys, does that mean humans are monkeys?") but, worse yet, anti-historical (Oniani 1989: 11).38

-7. North Caucasian and Nostratic

-Best known as one of the founders, along with Roman Jakobson, of structural phonology, Nikolaj Trubetzkoy (1890-1938) did fieldwork in the North Caucasus in the years preceding the Russian Revolution, most intensively on the languages of Daghestan.
+6. North Caucasian and Nostratic.
+Best known as one of the founders, along with Jakobson, of structural phonology, N. Trubetzkoy (1890-1938) did fieldwork in the North Caucasus in the years preceding the Russian Revolution, most intensively on the languages of Daghestan.
 On the basis not only of structural similarities but also a hundred possible isoglosses, Trubetzkoy proposed that Abkhaz-Adyghean and Nakh-Daghestanian were genetically related, representing two branches of a common North Caucasian language family.
-The Kartvelian languages were not included in this family.
-Of special significance in Trubetzkoy's comparative work is the evidence he assembled for regular sound correspondences between Abkhaz-Adyghean and Nakh-Daghestanian cognates, which for most linguists is a necessary step in the demonstration of relatedness.
-Since the typical Abkhaz-Adyghean lexical root consists in a single syllable and often no more than a single phoneme, there is less material for comparison than in families such as Indo-European or Uralic.
-However Trubetzkoy succeeded in identifying over a dozen bisyllabic Abkhaz-Adyghean lexemes, for which potential Nakh-Daghestanian cognates were found (e.g., Abkhaz maz(a), Adyghe maze "moon, month"; cf. Avar moc'c', Agul waz "ditto"; Trubetzkoy 1987 [1930] #30).
-In Trubetzkoy's opinion, bisyllabic lexemes are of particular interest because they retain the original structure of Abkhaz-Adyghean roots, before the loss of vowels in the initial syllable led to their reduction (Trubetzkoy 1987 [1930]: 281).
+The Kartvelian languages were not included this family.
+Of special significance in Trubetzkoy's comparative work is the evidence

+Čikobava 1970: 58).

-^{37.} This is not entirely true; cf. the remarks by Axvlediani cited earlier, and Gamq'relidze (1971: 44).
+37 This is not entirely true; cp. the remarks by Axvlediani cited earlier, and Gamq'relidze (1971: 44).

-^{38.} Oniani's reading of Čikobava was uncharitable to the point of caricature, but if anything that underscores its significance as an ideological weather-vane, so to speak.
+Oniani's reading of Čikobava was uncharitable to the point of caricature, but if anything that underscores its significance as an ideological weather-vane, so to speak.